-Nevertheless basilica today is one of the most important church buildings worldwide, with outstanding collection of beautiful frescoes and stained glass.
+Nevertheless Assisi Basilica today is one of the most important church buildings worldwide, with outstanding collection of beautiful frescoes and stained glass.

 Like many medieval towns of Italy, the history of Assisi started thousands of years ago.
 This well fortified town developed on the slopes of Asio hill, and, possibly was started by Umbrians, taken over by Etruscans, then Romans.
 Fortification walls and buildings were constructed mostly of local granite.